 Can I freeze German cheesecake?

-Of course, this is my favourite way to store it.
+Of course, this is my favorite way to store it.
 You can store it in portions in airtight containers and your slices should stay good for up to three months.
 Defrost it at room temperature.
 Cheesecake made with fresh fruit does not freeze well.

 More German Cake Recipes: